jrawbits/VisionEval-Wiki-JR/Modules-and-Packages.md

 This page tracks progress on the current FHWA project to translate the existing RPAT and RSPM implementations into VisionEval models.
 The larger, overall VisionEval roadmap is maintained on the [Development Roadmap](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap) page.
 The translation of RPAT to VERPAT will utilize and/or revise VE modules as needed.
 This work task is in the [Development Roadmap](https://github.com/gregorbj/VisionEval/wiki/Development-Roadmap).

+Module Status Code Key:
+- I = module includes implementation code (i.e. it will run in a model)
+- E = module includes code to estimate model parameters
+- T = module includes test code
+- D = module includes model documentation
+- V = module includes vignettes which explain what the module does and how it is used

 |Package              |Module                         |Description                                                                            |Status |Completion |Notes                                   |
 |:--------------------|:------------------------------|:--------------------------------------------------------------------------------------|:------|:----------|:---------------------------------------|
 | [VESyntheticFirms](https://github.com/gregorbj/VisionEval/tree/master/sources/modules/VESyntheticFirms)     |CreateBaseSyntheticFirms       |Creates base year synthetic firms by NAICS and number of jobs                          |I      |           |VERPAT model, likely for RSPM in future |